How Many Points Is A Touchdown Worth In Football?

 Scoring a touchdown in football is the most impactful way to score.
 Not only does it add stress to the other team, but it also requires them to score a touchdown to keep the score close.

-The football field has two goal lines marked by a thick white line.
+The football field has two goal lines marked by a thick white line on each end of the field.
 Each goal line is 100 yards away from one other.

 American football field end zone

 Beyond the goal line is what’s called the end zone.
-The player must cross the goal line and enter the end zone for 6 points to be rewarded.
-This is what is called a touchdown in football.
+The offensive team must cross the opponent’s goal line and enter the end zone to score a touchdown, worth 6 points.

 In other sports like rugby, the player must get down the ball on the ground to score points.
 Football is different, as the football needs to pass the goal line, with a player holding it to score 6 points.

 This goal line is often marked on the sideline by two orange markers, also known as pylons.
-These pylons are important because it allows the referee to have a visual marker as they stand on the sideline to ensure that the player successfully crosses the goal line.
+These pylons are important because they allow the referee to have a visual marker as they stand on the sideline to ensure that the player successfully crosses the goal line.

 Pylon in American football